 You will notice that the BCA refers to Applications and Limitations.
 These terms are merely used to show when an Objective, Functional Statement and Performance Requirement applies or does not apply.
 The term 'to the degree necessary' also appears frequently.
 This phrase is used to show that provisions can differ according to various elements which appropriate authorities may take into consideration when assessing building applications.
 For instance, it could be argued that if the fire compartment of a building is quite small then perhaps it is not necessary to install a fire-hose reel system.
-This is borne out by the Deemed-to-Satisfy Provision of E1.4 which states that such a system is only compulsory in a building having a floor area greater than 500m.
+This is borne out by the Deemed-to-Satisfy Provision of E1.4 which states that such a system is only compulsory in a building having a floor area greater than 500m2.
 So, there are different ways of satisfying BCA requirements.
 Sometimes, however, the route to understanding compliance can be daunting and a little confusing.
 This Guide is intended to provide you with a better understanding of the BCA.

-PART A1 INTERPRETATION

-A1.1 Definitions

-To define the precise meaning of key words and expressions for the purposes of Volume One of the BCA.
+PART A1 INTERPRETATION A1.1 Definitions Intent To define the precise meaning of key words and expressions for the purposes of Volume One of the BCA.
 Where a definition in the BCA has been considered to be self-explanatory, it has not been included in this guide.

-Accessible

-Used in provisions regarding access for people with disabilities.
+Accessible Used in provisions regarding access for people with disabilities.
 See Part D3 and F2.4.

-Accessway

-A path of travel suitable for use by people with disabilities.
-It is an abbreviation of the AS 1428.1 which defines the term continuous accessible path of travel (accessway) and for non-ambulatory people, this accessible path shall not incorporate any step, stairway, turnstile, revolving door escalator or other impediment which would prevent it from being safely negotiated by people with disabilities.
+Accessway A path of travel suitable for use by people with disabilities.
+It is an abbreviation from AS 1428.1 which defines the term continuous accessible path of travel (accessway) and for non-ambulatory people, this accessible path shall not incorporate any step, stairway, turnstile, revolving door escalator or other impediment which would prevent it from being safely negotiated by people with disabilities.
+Aged care building The definition describes a residential building for the accommodation of the aged.
+These buildings are the homes of the residents.
+To be an aged care building the residents must be provided with personal care services and 24 hour assistance to evacuate.
+The definition applies to Class 9c aged care buildings.
+If a building does not satisfy the definition, then for BCA purposes it is not an aged care building and cannot be constructed as one.
+Such a building would potentially be an ordinary Class 3 or 9a building and would need to comply with the relevant provisions.
+The BCA contains a number of specific provisions for Class 9c aged care buildings.
+Alpine area Areas generally subject to snow, or places where snow can add a significant load to buildings, or cause difficulties with egress.

-Alpine area

-Areas generally subject to snow, or places where snow can add a significant load to buildings, or cause difficulties with egress.
 See Figure G4.1.

-Alternative Solution
+Alternative Solution See Part A0.

-Assembly building

-Describes buildings classifiable as Class 9b buildings.
+Assembly building Describes buildings classifiable as Class 9b buildings.
 If a building is not included in the BCA list, it is not an assembly building.

-Assessment Method
+Assessment Method See Part A0.

-Atrium and atrium well

-An atrium can pose unique fire and smoke hazards.
+Atrium and atrium well An atrium can pose unique fire and smoke hazards.
 As such, the BCA lists Deemed-to-Satisfy Provisions for their construction.
 An atrium is created by the connection of 2 or more storeys by an opening in the floor.
 It also includes the space not fire-separated from the rest of the building.
 The atrium well is that part extending through the openings in the floors.
 See Figure A1.1(AT).